SIFT & TERF

 About SIFT and TERF

-This National Science Foundation supported project provides two field-based informal science education programs in environmental biology for St. Louis-area teenagers.
+This National Science Foundation supported project (DRL-0739874) provides two field-based informal science education programs in environmental biology for St. Louis-area teenagers.
 The project forms a partnership between the Tyson Research Center at Washington University in St. Louis and the Missouri Botanical Garden‘s Shaw Nature Reserve.

 The Shaw Institute for Field Training (SIFT) program trains St. Louis area high school students in scientific exploration of the natural world at the Missouri Botanical Garden’s Shaw Nature Reserve.